 - Upcoming products

-They could even provide curated material such as on-going tips about a product’s use or maintenance, or other information that are useful to the customers on your subscriber’s list.
+They could even provide curated material such as ongoing tips about a product’s use or maintenance, or other information that is useful to the customers on your subscriber’s list.

 We’re Here to Help

 They can also provide you with advice about the type of automated email you should send to each particular set of clients, and maybe even come up with some automated email ideas that you can use.